13-Peripherals

 After the Silentype printer was released in 1979, Apple looked for another printer that would produce better, more permanent output than could be achieved with a thermal printer.
 One of the main problems with thermal paper was that with time the printing could fade, especially if cellophane tape was used on the paper.
 The Apple Dot Matrix Printer was released in October 1982 for $699.
 Made from a modified C. Itoh printer, it was one of the first few dot-matrix printers that sold for under $1,000.
 Apple needed it as a better quality printer than the Silentype to help promote the Apple III as a business computer.
 More importantly, it was chosen by Apple because it was capable of doing heavy-duty graphics reproduction (such as output from the Apple Lisa computer, still in development at that time).
 Known also as the Apple DMP, it used a custom ROM programmed by Apple to control the printer’s features.[60]

 Because Apple was looking for as many business solutions for its customers as it could find, they also announced at the same time as the DMP a daisy wheel printer called the Apple Letter Quality Printer.
-Costing a hefty $2,195, and made from a modified Qume brand printer, this printer could print at a blazing 40 cps, but did produce very good quality output.
-It was released with the Lisa and IIe in January 1983.[61],[62]
+Costing a hefty $2,195, and made from a modified Qume brand printer, this printer could print at only 40 cps, but did produce very good quality output.
+It was released with the Lisa and IIe in January 1983.[76],[77]

 In 1984 Hewlett-Packard introduced the LaserJet laser printer.
 This was a significant breakthrough in printer quality, and was capable of producing documents that looked professionally typeset.
 Apple decided to develop its own laser printer, and in January of 1985 released the LaserWriter.
 Although not speedy printers (with best output at four pages a minute by the early 1990s), and very expensive (over $2,000), they were popular with those who wanted high quality printing.
 At Apple, the new LaserWriter was supported only on the Macintosh, but since the printer did its work through a page description language called “PostScript”, it was entirely possible for an Apple II to print on a laser printer.
 It was only necessary to learn the PostScript language, create a file that gave the necessary commands, and send that file to the printer through a serial interface card.
 Don Lancaster, long-time Apple II supporter and hacker, wrote a series of articles called “Ask The Guru” in the magazine Computer Shopper, and he gave many examples of using a laser printer with an Apple II.